How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

 How Do Toxic Metals Cause Disease?

 Toxic metals cause disease by competing with and replacing essential minerals throughout the body.
-This occurs frequently in enzymes, which power chemical reactions in the body.
+This occurs frequently in enzymes, which are specialized proteins that power chemical reactions in the body.

 For example, the toxic metal thallium can replace potassium in enzymes throughout the body, leading to a degeneration of all the processes that normally involve potassium, such as thiamin (vitamin b1) production.